aleziuzzz123/Viralyzaier2/README.md

 ## Troubleshooting

 -   **Editor Fails to Load:**
-    -   Check the browser console for any errors related to the `@shotstack/shotstack-studio` package.
+    -   Check the browser console for any errors related to the `@shotstack/shotstack-studio` package or the `asset-proxy` function.
 Ensure your dependencies are installed correctly.
 -   **Rendering Fails with a 4xx/5xx Error:**
     -   This is likely an issue with the `shotstack-render` function.
 Check its logs in the Supabase dashboard.
-Ensure the `SHOTSTACK_API_KEY` and `SUPABASE_URL` secrets are set correctly and that you have redeployed the function after setting them.
+Ensure the `SHOTSTACK_API_KEY`, `SHOTSTACK_API_BASE` and `SUPABASE_URL` secrets are set correctly and that you have redeployed the function after setting them.
 -   **Video Stays in "Rendering" State Forever:**
     -   This indicates the `shotstack-webhook` function may not have been called or has an error.
 Check its logs in the Supabase dashboard.
 Ensure the function has been deployed and its secrets are set.